How to Present Your Startup Idea

 Over time, I learned a simple truth: in business, actions and outcomes are often out of sync — what you decide now can echo years from now.

 I mentor to help the earlier version of me avoid obvious traps, make better decisions sooner, and avoid irreparable mistakes that may cost you millions of dollars in the future.
-It's my way to give back to the world for all the good in my life.

 AI and modern tools have dropped the cost of launching a startup by 10x.
 One person can now do what used to take a team.